bhagyas/awesome-alfresco/README.md

 - [Activiti] (https://github.com/Activiti) - Activiti Workflow
 - [Flowable] (https://github.com/flowable) - Recent fork of Alfresco Activiti by core maintainers

+###Documentation
+- [Manual Manager for Alfresco] (https://github.com/loftuxab/manual-manager) - Create documentation and manuals system based on markdown inside your Alfresco

 ###Other
-- [Manual Manager for Alfresco] (https://github.com/loftuxab/manual-manager) - Create documentation and manuals system based on markdown inside your Alfresco
 - [Slack Bot for Alfresco] (https://addons.alfresco.com/addons/slack-bot-alfresco) -  a simple chatbot for Slack that connects to your Alfresco instance and provides some handy functionality
+- [Alfresco Tooling] (https://github.com/Redpill-Linpro/Alfresco-Tooling) - Common Alfresco tooling, scripts and test setups.
 - [Alfresco Utility](https://github.com/Acosix/alfresco-utility) - Project to consolidate abstract utility features that may be reused across functional Alfresco modules
-- [Alfresco Tooling] (https://github.com/Redpill-Linpro/Alfresco-Tooling) - Common Alfresco tooling, scripts and test setups.

 ##Notes
 The classification will change with time.
 Currently, it's used as a basic categorisation based on the description of each repository.